 How do we diagnose tennis elbow?

 Obtaining an accurate diagnosis of tennis elbow is essential.
 It allows the clinician to select the most effective treatment plan for you.
-A diagnosis will be made by your physiotherapist who will carry out a comprehensive subjective and clinical assessment.
+A diagnosis will be made by your physiotherapist who will carry out a comprehensive clinical assessment.
 It is not essential at this stage to have a scan.

-They will ask questions about your past health, symptoms, and exercise regime, which will give your clinician a good indication of your diagnosis.
+They will ask questions about your symptoms, past health, and exercise regime, which will give your clinician a good indication of your diagnosis.

 • Assessing the range of movement and strength of your wrist, elbow, and shoulder.